-A sales reversal occurs when a purchase is reversed by the payment provider (eg. payment gateway or bank) through either a credit card, Paypal or Skrill account.
+A sales reversal occurs when a purchase is reversed by the payment provider (eg. payment gateway or bank) through either a credit card or Paypal account.
 Reversals are enforced by the payment provider and actioned in accordance with their policies.
 As an author, your statement will be updated to reflect the reversed transaction.

 Why has a Sales Reversal occurred?